Dynamics of geodesics, and Maass cusp forms: Geometric and spectral sides of the modular surface

-In the course of the following four sections we will survey---as already mentioned in the Introduction---a rather deep relation between the geodesic flow on $X$ and the Maass cusp forms for the modular group $\PSL_2(\Z)$, resulting in a dynamical characterization of Maass cusp forms, or from a physics point of view, a description of certain quantum mechanical wave functions using only tools and objects from classical mechanics.
-The proof of this relation is split into three major steps: \begin{enumerate}[(I)] \item A cohomological interpretation of Maass cusp forms, which we will explain in Section~\ref{sec:mcf} below.
-Representing Maass cusp forms faithfully as cocycle classes in suitable cohomology spaces provides an interpretation of these forms in a rather algebraic way which here simplifies to relate them to further objects. \item A well-chosen discretization of the geodesic flow on~$X$, which we will construct in Section~\ref{sec:discretization} below.
+In the course of the following four sections we will survey---as already mentioned in the introduction---a rather deep relation between the geodesic flow on~$X$ and the rapidly decaying Laplace \mbox{$L^2$-}eigenfunctions for the modular group~$\PSL_2(\Z)$, the \emph{Maass cusp forms}.
+This results in a dynamical interpretation of Maass cusp forms, or from a physics point of view, in a description of certain quantum mechanical wave functions using only tools and objects from classical mechanics.
+The proof of this relation is split into three major steps: \begin{enumerate}[label=$\mathrm{(\Roman*)}$, ref=$\mathrm{\Roman*}$] \item A cohomological interpretation of Maass cusp forms, which we will explain in Section~\ref{sec:mcf}.
+Representing Maass cusp forms faithfully as cocycle classes in suitable cohomology spaces provides an interpretation of these forms in a rather algebraic way of which we will take advantage. \item A well-chosen discretization of the geodesic flow on~$X$, which we will construct in Section~\ref{sec:discretization}.
 This discretization extracts those geometric and dynamical properties from the geodesic flow on~$X$ that are crucial for the relation to Maass cusp forms, and it discards all the other additional properties.
-This condensed, discrete version of the geodesic flow is also of a rather algebraic nature. \item A connection between the discretization of the geodesic flow and the cohomology spaces, as discussed in Section~\ref{sec:TO} below.
+This condensed, discrete version of the geodesic flow is also of a rather algebraic nature. \item A connection between the discretization of the geodesic flow and the cohomology spaces, as discussed in Section~\ref{sec:TO}.
 The central object mediating between these objects is the evolution operator (with specific weights, adapted to the spectral parameter of Maass cusp forms; a \emph{transfer operator}) of the action map in the discrete version of the geodesic flow.
-We will see that the highly regular eigenfunctions of the evolution operator with parameter~$s$ are building blocks for the cocycle classes of the Maass cusp forms with spectral parameter~$s$, and will establish an explicit bijection between these eigenfunctions and the Maass cusp forms. \end{enumerate} The first two steps are independent of each other, and also the corresponding sections can be read independently.
-The third step necessarily takes advantage of the results from Sections~\ref{sec:mcf} and \ref{sec:discretization}, however only the final results are needed, not the information how to achieve these.
-In Section~\ref{sec:recap} below we will provide a brief overview of these steps.
+We will see that the highly regular eigenfunctions of the evolution operator with parameter~$s$ are building blocks for the cocycle classes in the cohomological interpretation of the Maass cusp forms with spectral parameter~$s$, and will establish an explicit bijection between these eigenfunctions and the Maass cusp forms. \end{enumerate}